 Youth Voice within the #iwill Fund

-The Centre for Youth Impact is the learning and evaluation partner seeking to capture the impact of youth voice within the #iwill Fund.
+The College is the learning and evaluation partner seeking to capture the impact of youth voice within the #iwill Fund.
 We will explore the overall success of initiatives seeking to achieve youth voice, and key enablers and barriers to effective practice.

 About the #iwill Fund